ZigZagExchange/market-maker/README.md

 __Do not share your private key__

 Running the bot on a VPS has many advantages.
 But you need to make sure your system is safe.
-If someone gains access to your system, all files can be compromised.
+If someone gains access to your system, all files can be compromised __including your private key__.
 There a quite a few good guides about how to keep your VPS safe:

 - An Introduction to Securing your Linux VPS - [Digitalocean](https://www.digitalocean.com/community/tutorials/an-introduction-to-securing-your-linux-vps)
 - 9 Ways To Keep Your VPS Secure - [namecheap](https://www.namecheap.com/blog/9-ways-to-keep-your-vps-secure/)